ordovician/Zacktron-33/README.md

 - Spent a lot of time looking through the Zig source code to understand how `std.StringHashMap` deals with its string keys.
 Are they automatically deleted when `deinit()` is called?
 No Zig does not duplicate strings used as keys.
 It is your responsibility to deallocate the strings keys.
 In retrospect this makes sense.
 Zig is staying low level and doing minimal conveniences for you.
 That is sort of the point.
 There is no RAII in Zig, so just deleting stuff automatically would not have been a good idea anyway.

 ## Status October 13th 2022
-The assembler currently works, but we lack a disassembler.
-The simulator is work in progress.
+The assembler and simulator currently works, but we lack a disassembler.
 However you can find these programs in the Julia variant called [Calcutron-33](https://github.com/ordovician/Calcutron33.jl) which is more developed.
+I would also like to offer more options for debugging and some syntax coloring to make it easier to read output from simulator.